djalbat/murmuration/README.md

 ```
 {
+  log,
   host,
   user,
   password,
   database
 }
 ```
-The full list of options can be found in the `mysql` package options [here](https://github.com/mysqljs/mysql#connection-options).
+Aside from the `log` option, which is added by this package, the full list of options can be found in the [mysql](https://github.com/mysqljs/mysql) package documentation [here](https://github.com/mysqljs/mysql#connection-options).

-If successful, the `error` argument of the callback is falsey and the connection object is returned, otherwise the
+If successful, the `error` argument of the callback will be falsey and the connection object will be returned, otherwise the `error` argument will be truthy.

+In the event of an error, if a `log` option has been provided then the `log.error()` function will be called with a message containing a reasonable stab at the cause.
+Specifically, the following error codes are mapped to the following messages:

+* `ECONNREFUSED` - `The database isn\'t running, probably.`

+* `ENOTFOUND` - `The host is wrong, probably.`

+* `ER_BAD_DB_ERROR` - `The database name is wrong, probably.`

+* `ER_ACCESS_DENIED_ERROR` - `The username or the password are wrong, probably.`

+* `ETIMEOUT` or `PROTOCOL_SEQUENCE_TIMEOUT` - `The database is timing out.`

+* `ER_PARSE_ERROR` or `ER_BAD_TABLE_ERROR` - In these cases the error code is simply echoed and the offending SQL, if there is any, is also returned in a separate call.

 ## Compiling from source